ZARazor91/Banks_of_Sacramentino_Demo/readme.md

 | Vault     | 1.7.3   | N/A      |

 Notes:
-Denizen will changed to the stable version after the development.
+Denizen will be changed to the stable version after the development.